Here are 18 interesting facts about Montenegro. Many will help you to better plan your trip to Montenegro; others are just for fun.

-The tiny country of Montenegro a long time ago won the title of one of the most popular tourist destinations.
-Many consider this beautiful corner of the planet a wonderful place to visit, retire and live.
-Some people who have been to Montenegro once, return for the second and third time.
+A long time ago, the tiny country of Montenegro won the title of one of the most popular tourist destinations.
+Many consider this beautiful corner of the planet a wonderful place to visit, retire, and live.
+Some people who have been to Montenegro once return for the second and third time.
 And no wonder why.

 There are not so many places in the world where you can find so many natural beauties being so close to each other.
 Mountains, sea, forests, glacier lakes, and canyons – Montenegro has it all.

 I have been to this Balkan country many times, and then last year, together with my husband, we decided to go and live there as digital nomads.
 In this post, I would love to share some fascinating and, at the same time, useful facts about Montenegro that should help all travelers to get the best out of their trip.

 And here are the Montenegro fun facts :

 Interesting Facts About Montenegro to Help You Better Plan Your Trip

 1. The country is located in 4 climatic zones, which means that even on a hot summer day, you can take one of the many Montenegro day trips to the remote mountainous areas and find snow there!
 It is changing with global warming, and winters are getting milder now, but last summer, we still saw snow in the Prokletije National Park on the Montenegrin side.

 In winter, several ski resorts operate around the country.
 So imagine, on a January morning, you can be drinking coffee by the sea and enjoying +15 degrees and the gentle winter sun, but in the afternoon of the same day, you can be in Kolasin or Zabljak; skiing or playing in the snow?

 2. The sea coast with a Mediterranean climate is green for 12 months a year!
 Sure, you won’t be able to swim in Winter (brr, way too cold), but the surroundings are warm and green.
 There are flowers all year round.
 Snow falls very rarely, and if it does, it usually melts immediately.